-The genetic profiling starts with taking a DNA sample, from either a a swab from the mouth, blood or other fluids or tissues from the individual.
+The genetic profiling starts with taking a DNA sample, from either as a swab from the mouth, blood or other fluids or tissues from the individual.
 The DNA sample or ‘loci’ is then amplified by PCR.
 The amplified genetic segments are separated and identified by a process called electrophoresis.

 In parental screening, specific DNA segments or loci are compared with the presumed parent loci.
 If they match, the test confirms the genetic link between the child and presumed parent.

-The types of paternal DNA tests available
+The types of tests available

 Chain of custody parental DNA testing